mozilla/addons-server/docs/topics/api/addons.rst

         Non-public add-ons and add-ons with only unlisted versions require both:

             * authentication
-            * reviewer permissions or an account listed as a developer of the add-on
+            * reviewer permissions or an account listed as an author (developer) of the add-on

     :query string filter: The :ref:`filter <version-filtering-param>` to apply.
     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`translated fields <api-overview-translations>`)